numpy/numpy/doc/source/user/c-info.ufunc-tutorial.rst

 For simplicity we give a ufunc for a single dtype, the ``'f8'`` ``double``.
-As in the previous section, we first give the ``.c`` file and then the ``setup.py`` file used to create the module containing the ufunc.
+As in the previous section, we first give the ``.c`` file and then the files used to create a ``npufunc`` module containing the ufunc.

 The place in the code corresponding to the actual computations for the ufunc are marked with ``/* BEGIN main ufunc computation */`` and